-- Collaboration underpins the response and the longer-term recovery plan.
-5.1 - Elected members came together on 12th September 2024 for an Extra-Ordinary Council 5.2 meeting to reflect on and acknowledge the tragic events of 29 July 2024 where the Leader of the Council, members of the opposition as well as key partners with the Chief Constable

-Agencia a steem of support for the families and unity for the community on behalf of the blue light services.
+- 5.1 Collaboration underpins the response and the longer-term recovery plan. - 5.2 Elected members came together on 12th September 2024 for an Extra-Ordinary Council meeting to reflect on and acknowledge the tragic events of 29 July 2024 where the Leader of the Council, members of the opposition as well as key partners with the Chief Constable delivering a statement of support for the families and unity for the community on behalf of the blue light services.